BethMassi/HybridSharedUI/Readme.md

 # Setting up a solution for MAUI hybrid and Blazor web with shared UI

 This repo demonstrates a starter solution that contains a MAUI hybrid (native, cross-platform) app, a Blazor web app and a Razor class library that contains all the shared UI that is used by both native and web apps.

 ![Apps running on Windows, Android, and Web with shared UI](MyApp.png)

+It also demonstrates how to use Blazor render modes on the web app but ignore them in the MAUI app.
+It does this by setting up a helper class in the RCL called `InteractiveRenderSettings` that has properties that are used as render mode in the components while running in the web app.
+The `MauiProgram.cs` sets these properties to `null` so they are ignored on the client instead of throwing an exception.

+## Manually setting up the solution

-To manually set this up yourself in Visual Studio, follow these steps:
+To manually set this up yourself in Visual Studio, follow these steps

 1. Create an empty Solution and name it `MyApp`